swcarpentry/make-novice/episodes/01-intro.md

 and so can determine when to recreate our data files or image files, if our text files change.
 Make can be used for any commands that follow the general pattern of processing files to create new files, for example:

-* Run analysis scripts on raw data files to get data files that summarise the raw data (e.g. creating files with word counts from book text).
+* Run analysis scripts on raw data files to get data files that summarize the raw data (e.g. creating files with word counts from book text).
-* Run visualisation scripts on data files to produce plots (e.g. creating images of word counts).
+* Run visualization scripts on data files to produce plots (e.g. creating images of word counts).
 * Parse and combine text files and plots to create papers.
 * Compile source code into executable programs or libraries.